 The QR code is a Quick Response Code.
-It’s similar to an old-fashioned barcode or UPC code in that it can store an unlimited amount of info within a symbol — and a quick scan of that symbol reveals a wealth of info that is helpful.
+It’s similar to an old-fashioned barcode or UPC code.
+Yet it’s different from a bar code in that it can store an unlimited amount of info within a symbol.
+A quick scan of a QR code will reveal a wealth of info that is helpful for the end user.

 A QR code is better than a barcode or UPC because:

-- It can be regularly updated to reflect timely and new info; and
+- It can be regularly updated to reflect timely and new info.

-It’s amazing how many unique ways that QR codes are being used these days!
+It’s actually amazing how many unique ways that custom QR codes are being used these days!

-First, before we get to all the fun uses for QR codes in everyday life, let’s look at some great examples.
+Before we get to all the fun uses for QR codes in your own everyday life, let’s look at some great examples.

-- 8 Great Ways To Use QR Codes
+- 8 Great Ways To Use Custom QR Codes

 - 10 Creative Ways To Use QR Codes For Marketing